cwbaker/forge/docs/reference/graph-functions.md

 ## Overview

-Forge allows direct manipuation of the dependency graph used to track targets and dependencies.
+Forge allows direct manipulation of the dependency graph used to track targets and dependencies.
 These functions are described here.

 ## Functions